Note: The Witty's Lagoon Nature Centre has been permanently closed.

 Lagoon

-The narrow trail, which is uneven in places and muddy after a rainfall, leads to the lagoon, where fresh water meets salt water.
-The calm, nutrient-rich waters are warm and shallow, valuable as nurseries for animals that tolerate both salt and fresh water, and feed on the microscopic life flourishing here.
+The narrow trail, which can be uneven and muddy after rain, leads to the lagoon where fresh water meets salt water.
+This calm, nutrient-rich area is warm and shallow, serving as a nursery for animals that thrive in both types of water and feed on the abundant microscopic life.

 Birdwatching

-Witty's Lagoon is a birder's paradise -over 160 species have been documented in the park.
-Listen for the rattle call of the belted kingfisher, and the songs of orange-crowned warblers and dark-eyed juncos.
-Bring your binoculars, but remember to respect the habitat and birds that use it.
+Witty's Lagoon is a paradise for birdwatchers, with over 160 species documented in the park.
+Listen for the rattle call of the belted kingfisher and the songs of orange-crowned warblers and dark-eyed juncos.
+Bring your binoculars but remember to respect the habitat and the birds.

 Beach

-From the main park entrance, a 1.2 km moderate forest trail leads to an expansive beach, one of the few sandy beaches with great tides on southern Vancouver Island.
-The trail to the beach is uneven and narrow in places and muddy after a rainfall.
-Formed from the nearby eroding bluffs, the beach is also habitat to many sensitive sand-dwelling plants and animals, adapted to the unstable environment of shifting sands and changing tides.
+From the main park entrance, a 1.2 km moderate forest trail leads to a spacious beach, one of the few sandy beaches with significant tides on southern Vancouver Island.
+The trail can be uneven and narrow, becoming muddy after rain.
+The beach, formed by eroding bluffs, is home to sensitive sand-dwelling plants and animals adapted to the shifting sands and changing tides.

 Tower Point

-The rocky shore at Tower Point can be accessed from the beach at low tide or from the Tower Point entrance.
-In this intertidal zone, a wide range of fascinating plants and animals are well adapted to the harsh environment of changing tides.
-Harbour seals play in kelp beds and sea lions pass by on their migration route each spring.
+You can access the rocky shore at Tower Point from the beach at low tide or via the Tower Point entrance.
+In this intertidal zone, you'll find a variety of fascinating plants and animals that thrive in the harsh tidal environment.
+Look for harbor seals playing in kelp beds and sea lions migrating by in the spring.

-Follow the 500m (one way) flat footpath with mixed gravel and dirt surfaces for ocean and mountain views.
-The trail to Tower Point can be muddy and slippery in the rainy season.
-You can also take the side trails to the picnic areas in the field.
+Follow the 500-meter flat trail with mixed gravel and dirt surfaces for beautiful ocean and mountain views.
+Be cautious, as the trail can be muddy and slippery during the rainy season.
+There are also side trails leading to picnic areas in the field.

 Amenities